mySimonID/NodeJSToDoList/README.md

 This refers to the instance of Docker that has been set-up on port 49160.
 If you specify a different port number or deploy the ToDoList Server to somewhere different, then change this reference.

+Once this project is downloaded to your machine, use 'npm i' to reinstall the node packages and then use 'npm start'.

 ## Future enhancements
 - [ ] Implement authentication